rh-hcas-emea/demo-gitops-cicd/cicd/pipelines/README.md

 ## ci-react

-A CI pipeline for simple react applications.
+A CI pipeline for simple React applications.

-This pipeline will test the react application before building & publishing a container image.
+This pipeline will test the React application before building & publishing a container image.
 A kustomize overlay from the given repository will then be updated with the new image details.

-A graph of the pipeline tasks can be seen below:
+### Tasks

 ```mermaid
 flowchart LR